uc-berkeley-w215/summer2020/led-papers.md

 - "Rethinking access control and authentication for the home internet of things (IoT)", by He et a.
 (Unit 10)
 - "Put your warning where your link is: Improving and evaluating email phishing warnings", by Petelka et al. (Unit 11)

+**Abdulkadir Egal**:
+- "Little brother’s watching you: Raising awareness of data leaks on smartphones", by Balebako et al. (Unit 12)

 **Bryan Everly**:
 - "A Taxonomy of Privacy", by Solove.
 (Unit 7)